sameerank/MuchAdoAboutMeeting/README.md

 - [ ] Use geolocation and add Google maps view of upcoming event locations
 - [ ] Show a user summary on hover over user profile picture or name
 - [ ] Enable chatting between members
+- [ ] Post comments on event pages